 Instruction.
 Instruction includes the activities dealing directly with the interaction between teachers and students.
 Teaching may be provided for students in a school classroom and in other learning situations such as those involving cocurricular activities.
 It may also be provided through some other approved medium such as television, radio, computer, telephone, and correspondence.
 Included here are the activities of aides or classroom assistants of any type (clerks, graders, teaching machines, etc.) which assist in the instructional process.
-If proration of expenditures is not possible for department chairpersons who also teach, include department chairperson's expenditures should be included only in 240.
+If proration of expenditures is not possible for department chairpersons who also teach, include department chairpersons who also teach in instruction.
+Full-time department chairperson's expenditures should be included only in 240.